Formula One drivers from Italy: Notable former drivers

 Andrea de Cesaris stood on the podium five times out of 208 race starts, and is the driver with the most starts to never have won a race.
-He drove twice for Alfa Romeo twice in 1980 before securing a full-time drive with McLaren the following year.
+He drove for Alfa Romeo twice in 1980 before securing a full-time drive with McLaren the following year.
 Never staying with a team for more than two seasons in a row de Cesaris drove for ten different teams in total.
 Perhaps his worst time in the sport came between 1985 and 1987 when he only finished six of the 42 races he started.

 Elio de Angelis scored two wins during a career that spanned eight seasons.
 He made his debut in 1979 with Shadow before a six-year stint with Lotus.
 He achieved his best result in 1984 when four podium finishes helped him to third in the title race.
 He looked to be going better the following year, leading the championship for several races, but a series of poor results put him down to fifth.
 He moved over to Brabham for the 1986 season but was only able to compete four times before losing his life while testing at Circuit Paul Ricard.
 He was the last person to die in a Formula One car until the weekend of the 1994 San Marino Grand Prix.

 Alessandro Zanardi won two Indy Car championships but was unable to find success in Formula One.
 He drove in four races across 1991 and 1992 before securing a full-time drive with Lotus in 1993.
 He finished five races with a best result of sixth before a crash ended his season early.
 Zanardi returned the following year but did not win a single point and was unable to secure a drive for 1995.
 On leaving the sport he embarked on a very successful career in Indy Car before returning for one final, and very poor, season in 1999.

 Lella Lombardi is the only woman to have finished a Formula One race in a points-scoring position.
 She was first entered for the 1974 British Grand Prix with Brabham but failed to qualify, returning to the sport in 1975 with March.
 She became the first woman to qualify for a race when she secured a place on the grid at the 1975 South African Grand Prix.
 Later in the year, at the Spanish Grand Prix, she was running in sixth place when the race was stopped due to an accident.
 With the race not yet halfway through half points were awarded and Lombardi was awarded half a championship point.
 She was unable to win any further points and neither has any other female driver since.